ash-jc-allen/favicon-fetcher/README.md

 ```

 ### Publish the Config and Migrations
-You can then publish the package's config file and database migrations by using the following command:
+You can then publish the package's config file by using the following command:

 ```bash
 php artisan vendor:publish --provider="AshAllenDesign\FaviconFetcher\FaviconFetcherProvider"